diegocasmo/ml-project/journal/17-5-2018-progress.md

 ## Accomplishments last week

+- Review and merge neural networks and deep learning sections
+- Avoid using 'we' in the report
+- Include table with a description of each of the layers in the VGG-16 architecture
+- Improve the order of the sections in the report

 ## Problems and solutions:

+- We are having issues with the results obtained by our network (poor).
+It seems like we are not correctly formatting the input for the network.
+This is our priority #1, as the next sections of the report (implementation and results) depend on it.

 ## Next week's objectives:

+- Obtain better results
+- Start writing implementation and results sections

 ## Long-term plan:
 Demonstrate how a convolutional neural network can be constructed to analyze images of galaxies to find automated metrics that reproduce the probability distributions derived from expert human classifications.